aicell-lab/aicell.io/content/authors/jeremy/_index.md

 ---

-Read a welcome post with an interview with Jeremy here: [Introducing Jeremy: A Multifaceted Research Engineer Joins AICell Lab](/post/welcome-jeremy/).
+Read a welcome post with an interview with Jeremy here: [Introducing Jeremy Metz: A Multifaceted Research Engineer Joins AICell Lab](/post/welcome-jeremy/).